goforgold/StarPrint/README.md

-Star Print plugin for Cordova / PhoneGap
+Star Print plugin for PhoneGap
 ======================================================

 Developed by Shashwat Triapthi